RebelInteractiveGroup/gettightspa.com/src/collections/landing_pages/index.md

         text: "\"Amazing experience!
 Very informative and the procedure doesn’t hurt at all!
 I already feel like I have more energy!\""

       - type: testimonial
-        text: "\"I had EmSculpt on my glutes and thighs.
+        text: "\"I had Emsculpt on my glutes and thighs.
 It helped me build muscle in two regions that I struggle with building muscle and it tone/lifted my glute.
 I got AMAZING results with Emsculpt.
 It was easy and completely non-invasive treatment, without breaking a sweat.\""

       - type: testimonial
-        text: "\"I had EmSculpt done on my arms and I’m very pleased with it and my shirts are looser now around the arms area.
+        text: "\"I had Emsculpt done on my arms and I’m very pleased with it and my shirts are looser now around the arms area.
 I would do the treatment again with no question asked!
 My arms look great!
 It’s painless.\""

       - type: testimonial
         text: "\"Loved my experience with Dr. Beausoliel and her staff!!
 She is so attentive and provided ample time for questions.
 I had Sculpture done and she stayed with me the entire time.
 It is a very relaxing environment.
 Highly recommend Dr. Beausoleil!!! \""